Juvenile idiopathic arthritis: Non-pharmacological treatments

-One of the key ways occupational or physical therapists help young children with JIA is by developing a home therapy program based around play.
+One of the ways occupational or physical therapists help young children with JIA is by developing a home therapy program based around play.
 Exercises are prescribed by both physical therapists and occupational therapists to increase the range a child can move a joint, to strengthen the muscles around a joint, to decrease pain and stiffness and to prevent further limitations in their joint movements.
 OTs and PTs can provide children with age-appropriate games and activities to allow the children to practice their exercises while playing and socializing with friends.
 Examples are crafts, swimming, and sports.